foureyes/flawless-hacks-2017-git/index.md

 <section markdown="block">
 ## Typical Workflow for Making Changes

+0. git pull (or git pull --rebase depending on what your team does)
 1. make changes
 2. git status (to see what changes there are)
 3. git add --all (to stage your changes for committing)